github/gh-mysql-conf-diff/CONTRIBUTING.md

 ## Submitting a pull request

 1. [Fork][fork] and clone the repository
-1. Make sure the tests pass on your machine: `go test -v ./...`
+1. Make sure the tests pass on your machine: `make test`
 1. Make sure linter passes on your machine: `golangci-lint run`
 1. Create a new branch: `git checkout -b my-branch-name`
 1. Make your change, add tests, and make sure the tests and linter still pass